ryanatkn/react-typescript-closing-the-loop/README.md

 > [language service plugin API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Language-Service-API).
 > I don't know if string templates can ever be as fully typechecked as React can be,
 > but maybe they can (please open an issue if you know) - in any case, this is super cool!
-> I'm going to push a big update to this article with some snappy Angular animations,
+> I'm going to post a followup to this article with some snappy Angular animations,
 > and maybe more - [GraphQL](https://github.com/Quramy/ts-graphql-plugin)?
 Yes please.

 React and TypeScript are well-hyped fixtures of the 2017 webscape,